l2xu/shopping-analyzer/readme.md

 ### Usage

+**Step 1: Choose your authentication method**

+> [!WARNING] > **🔐 Security Notice**: This tool requires access to your Lidl Plus account cookies to function.
+Please be aware of the following security considerations:
+>
+> - **Cookie files contain sensitive authentication data** that can grant access to your Lidl Plus account
+> - **Never share your `lidl_cookies.json` file** with others or commit it to version control (Git)
+> - **Store cookie files securely** and delete them when no longer needed
+> - The automatic browser extraction is generally more secure as cookies are extracted temporarily from memory

+You have two options for authentication:

+**Option A: Automatic Browser Cookie Extraction (Recommended)**

-**Step 1: Login to Lidl Plus in Firefox or Chrome and keep the browser open**
+- Login to Lidl Plus in Firefox or Chrome and keep the browser open
 - [Lidl Login](https://www.lidl.de/mla/)

-⚠️ **Note for macOS users**: Chrome may not work due to keychain access restrictions.
+- ⚠️ **Note for macOS users**: Chrome may not work due to keychain access restrictions.
 If you encounter a "key for cookie decryption" error, please use Firefox instead, which works more reliably on macOS.

+**Option B: Manual Cookie File**

+> [!CAUTION] > **⚠️ Security Risk**: Manually exporting and storing cookies in a file poses additional security risks:
+>
+> - The `lidl_cookies.json` file will contain your authentication tokens in plain text
+> - Anyone with access to this file can access your Lidl Plus account
+> - Ensure the file has appropriate permissions and is stored in a secure location
+> - Delete the file immediately after use if possible
+> - **Never upload this file to cloud storage, GitHub, or share it with anyone**

+- Export cookies using a browser extension like [EditThisCookie](https://chromewebstore.google.com/detail/editthiscookie-v3/ojfebgpkimhlhcblbalbfjblapadhbol?hl=de&utm_source=ext_sidebar)
+- Save them to a file named `lidl_cookies.json`

 **Step 2: Run the data extraction script**